syncfusion-content/blazor-docs/blazor/datagrid/data-binding.md

  The following screenshot represents the DataGrid with **Observable Collection**.![Blazor DataGrid with ObservableCollection](./images/blazor-datagrid-observable-collection.PNG)

+> While using an Observable collection, the added, removed, and changed records are reflected in the UI.
+But while updating the Observable collection using external actions like timers, events, and other notifications, you need to call the StateHasChanged method to reflect the changes in the UI.

 ## Troubleshoot: DataGrid renders without data even though server returns with correct data

 In ASP.NET Core, by default the JSON results are returned in **camelCase** format.
 So datagrid field names are also changed in **camelCase**.